RaphyTwin/bedrock-wiki/docs/scripting/custom-command.md

 import { world } from '@minecraft/server';
 ```

+Make sure you din't use a slash as the prefix.
+It's recommended to use "." or "!".
-Next, we will add simple commands, such as `!gmc` to change our gamemode to creative and `!gms` to change into survival.
+For example let's add simple commands, such as `!gmc` to change our gamemode to creative and `!gms` to chnage into survival.

 <CodeHeader>BP/scripts/index.js</CodeHeader>